swaran-noble/100_days_of_code/README.md

 # 100_days_of_code
 100-days-of-code : The Complete Python Pro Bootcamp

-Day 01 : Working with Variables in Python to Manage Data Day 02 : Understanding Data types and how to manipulate strings Day 03 : Control Flow and Logic Operators
+Day 01 : Working with Variables in Python to Manage Data \n Day 02 : Understanding Data types and how to manipulate strings Day 03 : Control Flow and Logic Operators
 Day 04 : Randomisation and Python Lists